touying-typ/touying/docs/docs/themes/university.md

 - `aspect-ratio`: Sets the aspect ratio of the slides to "16-9" or "4-3," with the default being "16-9."
 - `progress-bar`: Controls whether the progress bar at the top of each slide is displayed, with the default being `true`.
+- `display-current-section`: Whether to display the current section.
 - `footer-columns`: The width of the footer in the bottom three columns, the default is `(25%, 1fr, 25%)`.
 - `footer-a`: The first column, default is `self => self.info.author`.
 - `footer-b`: Second column, default is `self => if self.info.short-title == auto { self.info.title } else { self.info.short-title }`.